openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/detection.rst

 4. ``Optional`` Additionally, we can tune confidence threshold via the command line.
-Learn more about template-specific parameters using ``otx export --help``.
+Learn more about recipe-specific parameters using ``otx export --help``.

 For example, If you want to get the ONNX model format you can run it like below.